-We conducted our BMP assessment at Burncoat on September 11, 2018.
+We conducted our BMP assessment at Burncoat on November 21, 2018.
 We reviewed the operation of the HVAC/air handling equipment with school engineering staff.
 The system underwent a significant overhaul approximately one year ago and was operating properly at the time of the BMP assessment.

-OTO observed 45 rooms selected at random during the assessment at Burncoat, roughly 50% of rooms in the school.
+OTO observed thirty rooms selected at random during the assessment at Burncoat, roughly 25% of rooms in the school.
 Our observations of these rooms focused on the presence of dust on windows, window sills, and window frames as well as on the condition of the Univent systems that provide heating and ventilation.
 The rooms we observed included:

-- · The cafeteria;

-- Kitchen;

 - Library,

-- Faculty break rooms;

 - Administrative offices;

 - Selected classrooms, and

 - Hallway areas.